adlnet/Intro-to-xAPI-Data-Visualization/reporting/README.md

 	...
 	```

-7. Almost there...we have to format the data for some rhyme or reason so let's write that function:
+7. Almost there!
+Now we to change the statement data into a format the chart libary can use:
 	```javascript
 	...
 	        return chart;